Gateway Greening

-Gateway Greening is non-profit organization based in St. Louis, Missouri that works to educate and empower the community through gardening and urban agriculture.
-The organization operates demonstration and community resource gardens and an urban farm, hosts lectures and education programs, and supports school and community gardens throughout the City and St Louis County, Missouri.
+Seed St. Louis (formerlyGateway Greening") is non-profit organization based in St. Louis, Missouri that works to educate and empower the community through gardening and urban agriculture.
+The organization operates demonstration and community resource gardens, hosts lectures and education programs, and supports school and community gardens throughout the City and St Louis County, Missouri.

 History

-Founded by Sue Reed and Kitty Hoblitzelle in 1983, Gateway Greening began its life as an all-volunteer organization under the name Gateway to Gardening (GTG).
+Founded by Sue Reed and Kitty Hoblitzelle in 1983, Seed St. Louis began its life as an all-volunteer organization under the name Gateway to Gardening (GTG).
 These innovators noticed that in their surrounding neighborhoods more and more vacant lots seemed to be attracting unsavory activities.
 At the same time, food insecurity was a visible problem as entire communities were food insecure, lacking easy access to healthy, nutritious foods.
 Reed and Hoblitzelle were inspired to transform the vacant lots they saw into community gardens – a way to bring neighbors together in a shared space, building relationships and growing fresh produce.

-Since 1983, Gateway Greening has grown into an active non-profit with a full-time staff of 12, with an expanding network of over 200 school and community gardens across St. Louis City and County and a 2.5 acre urban farm in the heart of downtown St. Louis.
+Since 1983, Seed St. Louis has grown into an active non-profit with a full-time staff of 12, with an expanding network of over 200 school and community gardens across St. Louis City and County and a 2.5 acre urban farm in the heart of downtown St. Louis.
 Gateway Greening supports a robust community outreach and education program, made possible by a strong volunteer base.

 Early history

-Gateway Greening received its 501(c)3 status in 1984, transitioning from an all-volunteer organization to a not-for-profit.
+Seed St. Louis received its 501(c)3 status in 1984, transitioning from an all-volunteer organization to a not-for-profit.
 Slowly it began to grow, hiring its first Executive Director Michael Adrio and program staffer in the early 1990s to meet the increasing demand for services.

 Due to a rapidly growing number of requests from gardeners and neighborhood groups, Gateway to Gardening partnered with the Missouri Botanical Garden in an effort to reach and support as many people as possible.
-In 1997, GTG officially became affiliated with the Missouri Botanical Garden and the organization's name and logo changed to Gateway Greening, Inc. Although Gateway Greening separated from the Missouri Botanical Garden in 2012, the organizations continue to partner on individual projects today.
+In 1997, GTG officially became affiliated with the Missouri Botanical Garden and the organization's name and logo changed to Gateway Greening, Inc. In 2021, the organization went through another rebranding and changed their name one final time to Seed St. Louis.
+Although Seed St. Louis separated from the Missouri Botanical Garden in 2012, the organizations continue to partner on individual projects today.

 In the intervening years, the full-time staff has been supported by 3-4 part-time seasonal staffers, often augmented by AmeriCorps VISTAs, Interns, and a large and enthusiastic volunteer base.
-With their combined efforts, Gateway Greening has built a number of programs and partnerships that have been successfully making a positive impact in St. Louis for over 30 years.
-Gateway Greening's current mission is to educate and empower people to strengthen their communities through gardening and urban agriculture.
+With their combined efforts, Seed St. Louis has built a number of programs and partnerships that have been successfully making a positive impact in St. Louis for over 40 years.
+Seed St. Louis' current mission is to educate and empower people to strengthen their communities through gardening and urban agriculture.